alykoshin/inline-install/README.md

 if ( window.chrome ) {

   var inlineInstall = new InlineInstall({
-    url:  'https://chrome.google.com/webstore/detail/<itemId>', // URL for the installation.
-Replace <itemId> with your extension ID
+    // Extension ID in Chrome Web Store.
+Replace <itemId> with your Extension ID
+    // (it is a part of extension url 'https://chrome.google.com/webstore/detail/<itemId>')
+    itemId: <itemId>,
+    // Text to show to the user
     text: 'This site requires Chrome Extension to be installed.
-Proceed?', // Text to show to the user
+Proceed?',
-    reloadOnSuccess: true  // Reload current page on successful installation });
+    // Reload current page in browser after successful installation
+    reloadOnSuccess: true
+  });

   inlineInstall.on('error', function(errorString, errorCode) {
-    alert( 'InlineInstall: Error: ' + errorString + ', code: ' + (errorCode || '') );
+    alert( 'InlineInstall: Error: ' + errorString +
+      ', code: ' + (errorCode || '') );
   });

   inlineInstall.on('downloadprogress', function(percentDownloaded) {